troglobit/finit/contrib/debian/README.md

     user@debian:~/finit$ contrib/debian/build.sh

-However, since `/sbin/init` already exists on your system the script creates another entry in your GRUB config, in `/etc/grub.d/40_custom`, where `init=/sbin/finit` is added to your kernel line.
+However, since `/sbin/init` already exists on your system, the script creates another entry in your GRUB config, in `/etc/grub.d/40_custom`, where `init=/sbin/finit` is added to your kernel line.
+It is of course also possible to change the default init to Finit, if you do you can remove the custom Grub entry:

+    user@debian:~/finit# cd /sbin
+    user@debian:/sbin# sudo rm init
+    user@debian:/sbin# sudo ln -s finit init

 Before rebooting, check the default [/etc/finit.conf](finit.conf) and `/etc/finit.d/*.conf` files.
 The build + install script above provides